 The negative environmental effects of plastics, particularly upon marine species and habitats, have been well documented on TV programmes such the BBC’s Blue Planet II documentary series.

 According to HM Treasury, single use plastics can be defined as all products that are made wholly or partly of plastic and are typically intended to be used only once and/or for a short period of time before being disposed.

-Single Use Plastic (SUP) is not only expensive to produce but it uses up valuable natural resources in its production and transportation and creates mountains of waste.
+Single use plastic is not only expensive to produce but it uses up valuable natural resources in its production and transportation and creates mountains of waste.
 According to the latest figures from recyclenow.com, here in the UK an estimated 11,000 plastic bottles a minute are either ending up in landfill or as litter, which will too often make its way into waterways and out to sea.

-Reducing the demand for plastic and the number of SUPs in circulation, while continuing to improve our recycling rates, is high on the agenda for Woking Borough Council.
+Reducing the demand for plastic and the number of single use plastics in circulation, while continuing to improve our recycling rates, is high on the agenda for Woking Borough Council.

-Building on a pledge made in March 2018, as part of WWF-UK’s Earth Hour, Woking Borough Council adopted its Single Use Plastics Policy in July 2019, demonstrating its commitment to reduce its use of avoidable SUP.
+Building on a pledge made in March 2018, as part of WWF-UK’s Earth Hour, Woking Borough Council adopted its single use plastics policy in July 2019, demonstrating its commitment to reduce its use of avoidable single use plastics.